Visit England's last and greatest medieval hall, and one of Britain's oldest theatres.

 In the 21st Century the Prime Minister at the time, Tony Blair, chaired an informal meeting of the Heads of State and Government of the European Union in the Great Hall on the 27 October 2005, following in a noble tradition of royal and political entertainment.

-Historic tourists to the Great Hall ‘Going up into the left wing of the palace one comes to an enormous hall with an arched roof made from some Irish wood which, so they say, has the natural property of keeping free of cobwebs.’
-Baron Waldstein, tourist (1600)
+‘Going up into the left wing of the palace one comes to an enormous hall with an arched roof made from some Irish wood which, so they say, has the natural property of keeping free of cobwebs.’
+Baron Waldstein, tourist (1600).

 Join Siobhan Clarke at the Banqueting Hall for an exclusive tour of this revolutionary building.